My Role: Freelance UX/UI Consultant

 Three challenges, three breakthroughs

-The problem wasn't file format.
+The problem wasn't the file format.
 It was workflow.

 External agencies delivered Illustrator files.
-We exported PNGs.
-Developers swapped images with JavaScript.
-Every animation required dozens of assets.
+We exported and handed over optimized PNGs.
+Developers swapped images with JavaScript and added manual image mappings for each of the several dozen illustrations and different assets.
 File sizes ballooned.
 Users waited.
-We tested SVG + CSS instead of PNG sequences.
-Discovered we could animate elements directly.
+We ended up with overhead from exporting, optimizing, renaming, and handover of PNG files across several iterations.
+We tested SVG + CSS/ JS instead of PNG sequences.
+Discovered we could optimize the workflow and illustration-to-code pipeline.

 Symbols scale.
 Redundancy doesn't.